Wheaton College (Illinois)

 Christian private college in Wheaton, Illinois, U.S.

-Wheaton College is a private Evangelical Christian liberal arts college in Wheaton, Illinois, United States.
-It was founded by evangelical abolitionists in 1860.
+Wheaton College is a private Evangelical Christian college in Wheaton, Illinois, United States.
+A four-year liberal arts school, it was founded by evangelical abolitionists in 1860.
 Wheaton College was a stop on the Underground Railroad and graduated one of Illinois' first Black college graduates.
-Colloquially known as the "Harvard of Evangelical Schools", it has been considered one of the leading Christian universities in the United States and an influential institution in North American evangelicalism and as an anchor of the "Bible belt" centered around the Wheaton area.
+It has been considered one of the leading Christian universities in the United States and an influential institution in North American evangelicalism and as an anchor of the "Bible belt" centered around the Wheaton area.

 History

 Wheaton College was founded in 1860.
 Its predecessor, the Illinois Institute, had been founded in late 1853 by Wesleyan Methodists as a college and preparatory school.
 Wheaton's first president, Jonathan Blanchard, was a former president of Knox College in Galesburg, Illinois, and a staunch abolitionist with ties to Oberlin College.
 Mired in financial trouble and unable to sustain the institution, the Wesleyans looked to Blanchard for new leadership.
 He took on the role as president in 1860, having suggested several Congregationalist appointees to the board of trustees the previous year.
 The Wesleyans, similar in spirit and mission to the Congregationalists, were happy to relinquish control of the Illinois Institute.
 Blanchard officially separated the college from any denominational support and was responsible for its new name, given in honor of trustee and benefactor Warren L. Wheaton, who founded the town of Wheaton after moving to Illinois from New England.

 A dogged reformer, Blanchard began his public campaign for abolitionism with the American Anti-Slavery Society in 1836, at the age of twenty-five.
 Later in his life, after the Civil War, he began a sustained campaign against Freemasonry.
 This culminated in a national presidential campaign on the American Anti-Masonic Party ticket in 1884.

 Under Blanchard's leadership, the college was a stop on the Underground Railroad.
 The confirmation came from the letters of Ezra Cook, one of Blanchard's relatives by marriage, who notes that the town and college's anti-slavery beliefs were so widely held that he, along with hundreds of other Wheaton residents, had seen and spoken with fugitive slaves.

 Blanchard consistently lobbied for universal co-education and was a strong proponent of reform through strong public education open to all.
 At this time, Wheaton was the only school in Illinois with a college-level women's program.
 Also, Wheaton saw its first graduate of color in 1866, when Edward Breathitte Sellers took his degree.
 Additionally, he is one of the first African-American college graduates in Illinois.